A Simple Geometric Representative for $\mu$ of a Point

-For $\nu_p$, cases 1 and 2 will give us no trouble, as the codimension of $\nu_p$ in each stratum remains 4.
-In case 3 we must perturb $\calm_0$ to make sense of $\calm_0 \cap \nu_p$, after which the resulting set still has codimension 4.
+The first set is manifestly codimension-4.
+If the conjecture holds, then, for $m<k$ and generic $p$, the second set is codimension-4 as well.
+What remains is to consider the first set for $m=k$.
+This poses two difficulties.
+First, $\calm_0$ contains the trivial connection (and other reducible connections if $H_1(X)\ne 0$), and so is not contained in $\calb^*_0$.
+This complication is independent of the choice of representative of $\mu(x)$ and is not discussed here.

+(The existence of the trivial connection is also the reason that, for $SU(2)$ theory, Donaldson invariants are only well defined for $k$ sufficiently large, in the ``stable range''.
+For $SO(3)$ theory with nontrivial $w_2$, $\calm_0$ is empty, and this complication disappears.)

+The second complication is that every flat connection is in $\nu_p$, so that $\nu_p$ cannot possibly intersect $\calm_0$ transversely.
+To resolve this we must perturb $\calm_0$.
+If $\pi_1=0$, so that $\calm_0$ is just the trivial connection, this is easy.
+We just add a small connection that is zero outside a small neighborhood of $p$.
+One can always find a connection for which $F_A^-(p)$ will be irreducible, so $\nu_p$ will miss the perturbed $\calm_0$ entirely.
+If $\pi_1 \ne 0$ and $\calm_0$ contains a representation variety of dimension 4 or greater, it may happen that one cannot lift $\calm_0$ entirely off $\nu_p$.
+In that case we must interpret ``$\calm_0 \cap \nu_p$'' as the intersection points that remain after a fixed (but generic) infinitesimal perturbation of $\calm_0$.

+Finally, we consider what must be done if the conjecture fails.
+In that case we would need to construct perturbations $\calm'_k$ of the moduli spaces $\calm_k$ such that each $\calm'_k$ intersects $\nu_p$ transversely, and such that the boundary of $\calm'_k$ consists of strata $\calm'_{k-m} \times S^m(X)$.
+An analog of theorem 4, for $\calm'$, would then follow, and the discussion following theorem 4 would also apply.

 We close with a sketch of a topological application of this geometric representative.
-The details will appear elsewhere [GS].

-By definition, 4-manifolds of ``simple type'' have Donaldson invariants that satisfy a certain recursion relation.
-This relation roughly says that, given two points $p$ and $q$, $\calm_k\cap\nu_p \cap\nu_q$ has the same top homology as $64 \calm_{k-1}$.
-For $p$ and $q$ close, a possible mechanism for this behavior would be that, given any point $A$ in $\calm_{k-1}$, there should be 64 ways to glue in a concentrated instanton near $p$ and $q$ to make the curvature at $p$ and $q$ reducible.
-The curvature at $p$ and $q$ is easily expressible in terms of the curvature of $A$ and the parameters of the gluing map, allowing us to test this hypothesis.
-It is false.
-For generic $A$ there are only 6 ways, not 64, to make $F_A^-(p)$ and $F_A^-(q)$ reducible.
-Thus the interior of $\calm_k\cap\nu_p \cap\nu_q$ contains 58 (or 70) copies of $\calm_{k-1}$, up to homology.
-This is surprising, insofar as the only known embeddings of $\calm_{k-1}$ in $\calm_k$ involve Taubes patching, and so have image near the boundary of $\calm_k$.
+The Donaldson invariants of all known orientable 4-manifolds with $b_+>1$ satisfy a recursion relation called ``simple type''.
+This relation roughly says that, given two points $p$ and $q$, $\calm_k\cap\nu_p \cap\nu_q$ has the same fundamental class as $64 \calm_{k-1}$.
+For $p$ and $q$ close and $A$ in $\calm_{k-1}$, one can count the ways to glue in a concentrated instanton near $p$ and $q$ so as to make the curvature at $p$ and $q$ reducible.
+This number is well short of 64, indicating that simple type is not just a property of the ends of $\calm_k$, but involves the topology of the interior as well.
+The results of this investigation will appear elsewhere [GS].

 I thank Stefan Cordes, Dan Freed, David Groisser, Takashi Kimura, Rob Kusner, Tom Parker, Jan Segert, Cliff Taubes and Karen Uhlenbeck for extremely helpful discussions.
 Part of this work was done at the 1994 Park City/IAS Mathematics Institute.
 This work is partially supported by an NSF Mathematical Sciences Postdoctoral Fellowship and by Texas Advanced Research Program grant ARP-037.